 Putting the MLE and standard error together, a 100(1 - α)% confidence interval for the MLE of M is:

-CIMLE= Nmn≤MMLE±zα/2SEMMLE
+CIMLE= MMLE±zα/2SEMMLE

 where zα/2 represents the critical value from the standard normal distribution corresponding to a cumulative probability of 1-α2.

-With this confidence interval equation, we calculate coverage probabilities and examine the coverage probability function.
+With this confidence interval equation, we examine the coverage probability function.

 Figure 1 illustrates the coverage probability function using Zhang’s approximate confidence interval when approximating M with the MLE.
 However, it is evident that the performance of this method is very poor.
 Starting at M = 13 trough 49, the coverage probability is always below the confidence level, which is 0.95, and continues to decrease as M increases.
 The coverage probability even drops to 0.06 when M = 49.